 Our name is a nod to our bioregion here in Northern California.
 But the fragile faultline we explore is planetwide and in each person.
 While we weren’t inspired by Mary Poppins, if she wanted to float down and help us straighten out the mess we’ve made, well, that would be quite a show!

-Wren Tuatha was previously Artist-in-Residence at Heathcote Community and co-founded Baltimore’s Sunday Salon.
+Wren Tuatha was previously Artist-in-Residence at Heathcote Community while directing Heathcote’s Open Classroom.
+She co-founded Baltimore’s Sunday Salon.
 She received grants from Towson University’s Women’s Center and Office of Diversity to perform her slam play, This Is How She Steps on Snakes, and other productions.
 She won a Young Authors Award for Poetry.
+Her chapbook, Thistle and Brilliant, is available at Finishing Line Press.
+She is a frequent contributor on KZFR.
+Wren was shortlisted for the Disquiet Literary Prize, Jack Grapes Prize, and New Women’s Voices…Always an oddly butch bridesmaid…

-She studied education at University of Louisville, and film and poetry at Towson University, where she minored in Gay and Lesbian Studies.
+Wren studied education at University of Louisville, and film and poetry at Towson University, where she minored in Gay and Lesbian Studies.
+She is currently pursuing her MFA at Goddard College.

-Wren’s poetry has appeared or is upcoming in The Cafe Review, Canary, Poetry Pacific, Peacock Journal, Coachella Review, Arsenic Lobster, Baltimore Review, Pirene’s Fountain, Loch Raven Review, Clover, Lavender Review, Autumn Sky Poetry Daily, and Bangalore Review, among others.
+Wren’s poetry has appeared in The Cafe Review, Canary, Sierra Nevada Review, Peacock Journal, Coachella Review, Arsenic Lobster, Baltimore Review, Pirene’s Fountain, Loch Raven Review, Clover, Lavender Review, and Bangalore Review, among others.
 Wren and her partner, author/activist C.T.
 Lawrence Butler, herd skeptical goats on a mountain in California.

 Wren’s C.V., with links to her online work, is here.